Introduction to Time Blocking

 Implement Task Batching

 Task batching involves grouping similar tasks together to reduce context switching.
 For example, batch all your emails, phone calls, or administrative tasks into dedicated time blocks.
 Research from the University of California, Irvine shows that workers typically check email 74 times per day and switch tasks every 10.5 minutes [14].
-By batching similar tasks, you can reduce the cognitive load of these transitions.
+By batching multiple tasks that are similar, you can reduce the cognitive load of these transitions.
+Using time tracking tools can help you analyze how you handle multiple tasks during batching and identify opportunities to further streamline your workflow.

 Experiment with Day Theming